-A STOP (administrative hold) is placed on a student's account when there is overdue paperwork or payments.
-When an STOP has been posted, the student is unable to register for classes, receive a diploma or receive an official transcript.
+A STOP (administrative hold) is placed on a student's account when there is overdue paper work or payments.
+Certain STOPs will prohibit the student from registering for classes, receiving a diploma or receiving an official transcript.
 It is the student's responsibility to contact the office that placed the STOP and complete the requested actions.